Robust ultra-shallow shadows

-\paragraph{Quantum hardware demonstration.} In Fig. \ref{fig:experimental_results}, we show the results of an experimental implementation of robust shallow shadows on the \texttt{ibm\_nairobi} quantum processor from \texttt{IBMQ}.
-We implemented the measurement circuit of Fig. \ref{fig:low-depth-circuit} in $5$ of the $7$ qubits available in the device, for depths $D \in \{0, 1, 2\}$.
-In Fig. \ref{fig:experimental_results} (a) we plot the estimated eigenvalues of $\tilde{S}$ as a function of the cardinality of the shadow $|\mathcal S|$ up to $\abs{\mathcal{S}}=10^5$.
-(We also provide histograms for the distribution of samples in Fig.~\ref{fig:numerical_results_sycamore}~(a) in App.~\ref{app:histograms}.)
-For simplicity, we show one eigenvalue per Pauli support.
-The dashed lines show the eigenvalues of the corresponding noiseless frame.
-In all three cases, the eigenvalues differ from their noiseless counterparts by a margin that is statistically significant, This confirms that the measurement frame to be inverted in practice should indeed be $\tilde{S}$ instead of $S$.
-To cross-validate our results, we separate our $10^{5}$ samples in two batches: with a first batch of $90\%$ of the snapshots, we estimate $\tilde{S}$; with the remaining $10\%$, in turn, we perform a shadow tomography protocol on the 5-qubit state $\ketbra{\mathbf{0}}$ as well as on its marginal state $\ketbra{0}$ on one the qubits.
+To cross-validate our results, we separate our $10^{5}$ samples in two batches: with a first batch of $90\%$ of the snapshots, we estimate $\tilde{S}$; with the remaining $10\%$, in turn, we perform a shadow tomography protocol on the $5$-qubit state $\ketbra{\mathbf{0}}$ as well as on its marginal state $\ketbra{0}$ on one of the qubits.
 For each of the two states, we invert the classical shadows using both $\tilde{S}^{-1}$ and $S^{-1}$.
-In Fig. \ref{fig:experimental_results} (b), we plot the fidelity biases introduced by the mitigated and unmitigated estimations, respectively.
-For the unmitigated estimation, one can observe that at $\abs{\mathcal{S}}\approx 10^3$ the statistical error becomes smaller than the bias (i.e., the systematic error due to the `wrong' inverted frame).
+In Fig.~\ref{fig:experimental_results} (b), we plot the fidelity biases introduced by the mitigated and unmitigated estimations, respectively.
+For the unmitigated estimation, one can observe that at $\abs{\mathcal{S}}\approx 10^{3}$ the statistical error becomes smaller than the bias (\ie the systematic error due to the `wrong' inverted frame).
 Increasing the number of samples does not improve the accuracy.
-In contrast, for the robust shallow shadows, the accuracy continues to increase steadily as $\abs{\mathcal{S}}$ goes beyond $10^3$.
+In contrast, for the robust shallow shadows, the accuracy continues to increase steadily as $\abs{\mathcal{S}}$ goes beyond $10^{3}$.